webplatform/docs/svg/tutorials/smarter_svg_shapes/index.md

 </defs>
 </syntaxhighlight>

-The '''marker''' element does not render unless it is associated with a path or other line element using various marker-related properties.
+The [[svg/elements/marker|'''marker''']] element does not render unless it is associated with a path or other line element using various marker-related properties.
 This example places the arrowhead at the end of the last path segment: